 #5 ~ Still Thinkin' 'Bout You ~ Billy Crash Craddock

 This isn't completely horrible.
 Just mostly.
-The first verse sounds like a song one could get into, but then the background soul singers come in, and then suddenly the listener realizes the song has no chorus ~ it's semi-written.
+The first verse sounds like a song one could get into, but then the background soul singers come in, and suddenly the listener realizes the song has no chorus ~ it's semi-written.
 I don't even want to know who wrote it, because it'll probably be a songwriter I like and I'll be crestfallen.
 And don't try to sucker us in with the fiddles.
 It's too little, too late.
 I'm only going to bump this up a notch because it starts out okay.

 #4 ~ Roll On Big Mama ~ Joe Stampley

 The song is okay if you like this sort of thing.
 This seems to be about a guy singing to his truck, which he's named "Big Mama".
 I don't know many truck drivers, but I don't see them singing paeans to their trucks.
 I could be wrong.
 The singer is a barely competent bar band vocalist, but apparently a lot of people like him.
 Maybe he has a winning personality.

 I'm a big fan of Ray Price's earlier work; not so much his "For The Good Times" phase, but there is no denying his way with a line.
 He remade himself into a stylist after his honky tonk days, though I suspect this isn't really where his heart lies.
 This track lands in the sweet spot of Perry Como-like pop-country.
 It's not to my taste, but Price delivers it well.
 The song itself is cliche; like patting the "little woman" on the head, and in 1975 it may resonate with my mom (I doubt it), but not with me.
 I have to work, not stay home and bake cookies, so obviously I must have some skills other than sobbing over love songs.
 Dated message aside, the sound of this isn't grating, and the singer is a legend.